pattsen/printer-pkginfo-1/README.md

 To import printers into Munki, copy the output file to the pkgsinfo/ directory of your Munki repo and then re-run makecatalogs
 ```

+By default, pkginfo files are written to the STDOUT for easy inspection.
+This
+behavior can be changed by running the command with the `-o` option or using
+output redirection.

 ### Non-Interactive Usage